DRS-OSS: A Diff-Risk Scoring Tool for Continuous Integration Workflows: System Overview

 \section{System Overview}

-\DRSOSS delivers just-in-time risk scoring for code changes by coupling a fine-tuned Llama-3.1 8B sequence classifier with a minimal, reproducible toolchain: a Gateway/API, model services, a Web UI, and a GitHub App.
-The system accepts either (i) PR/commit events from GitHub or (ii) manual submissions via the Web UI, and returns a calibrated risk score and label suitable for CI gating and review triage (Fig.~\ref{fig:arch}).
-The architecture diagram for our system is shown in Fig.~\ref{fig:arch}.
+\DRSOSS packages event ingress, inference, policy handling, and result presentation into a single reproducible stack: a Gateway/API, model services, a Web UI, and a GitHub App.
+The system accepts either (i) PR/commit events from GitHub or (ii) manual submissions via the Web UI, and returns a label and confidence that can be consumed by reviewers, CI gates, or downstream automation (Fig.~\ref{fig:arch}).

-\paragraph{Usage scenario.} \begin{enumerate} \item \textbf{Event ingress.} A GitHub App subscribes to PR/commit webhooks; alternatively, a user uploads a commit message+diff in the Web UI. \item \textbf{Gateway/API.} A FastAPI gateway routes requests to model services over REST. \item \textbf{Model services.} Each LLM microservice validates and normalizes payloads (repo, SHA, message, diff, metadata) and applies configurations (thresholds, max diff size, timeouts) based on its settings. \item \textbf{Responses.} The Gateway combines model outputs with policy or business logic and returns label, confidence, and optionally, explanation to the caller.
+\paragraph{Usage scenario.} \begin{enumerate} \item \textbf{Event ingress.} A CI pipeline calls the inference API.
+A GitHub App subscribes to PR/commit webhooks.
+A user uploads a commit message+diff in the Web UI. \item \textbf{Gateway/API.} A FastAPI gateway routes requests to model services over REST. \item \textbf{Model services.} Each LLM microservice validates and normalizes payloads (repo, SHA, message, diff, metadata) and applies deployment-specific settings such as thresholds, max diff size, and timeouts. \item \textbf{Responses.} The Gateway combines model outputs with policy or business logic and returns label and confidence to the caller.
 For GitHub, a bot posts a PR comment; for the Web UI, it renders a result card. \end{enumerate}

-\paragraph{Experimental explainability (off by default).} We include an \emph{experimental} path that emits lightweight, risk explanations for very small diffs.
-This mode is not the focus of the tool demo, is disabled by default, and is omitted from evaluation due to its current limited capability; it can be toggled for exploratory use in the Web UI.